dmonsch/cocome-cloud-jee-docker/README.md

 This project is about developing a dockerfile, which, in a first step creates an docker image with basic functionality.
 In a second step, while running that image, it installs the latest version of the cocome project onto an container and makes it runable.
 This gives the option to try out cocome on each computer, with docker installed, without having to proceed the installation of cocome.

+# This is a "Without-Maven-Version"
+The aim of this project is to get a running CoCoME inside a container as fast as possible.
+Therefore, we disclaimed using the newest version of CoCoME (using Git).
+The .war/.jar/.ear - files that get deployed on the glassfish servers are part of the git repository we are talking about in this README.
+To update those files, you need to install CoCoME locally, run maven and exchange them by hand.
+For further information, please consult UpdateCoCoME.md.
 # Prerequisites
 ### Docker installation
 - install Docker on your linux system.
 Use this [guide](https://docs.docker.com/engine/installation/linux/ubuntulinux/) for the installation.